Pros & Cons of Getting a Master's Degree in Nursing (MSN)

 - Advanced practice areas such as

-- Nurse leadership such as a nurse administrator role
+- Nurse leadership, such as a nurse administrator role

-- Education-related roles at the postsecondary level
+- Education-related roles at the postsecondary level, such as a nurse educator

-- Research-related roles such as in clinical trials and case studies
+- Research-related roles, such as in clinical trials and case studies

 - Legal consultation practice within and outside of the hospital setting